 Power Stroke – 6.7-liter Oil Pan

-What emerged from this was Strictly Diesel’s cast aluminum oil pan.
-“It was a first for us, since we’d never done casting before,” Schroeder pointed out.
-“We had to determine tooling and do sample parts, but it was good, because it kept the cost affordable for the customer.”
+What emerged from this Power Stroke’s diesel issues was Strictly Diesel’s cast aluminum oil pan.
+“It was a first for us since we’d never done casting before,” Schroeder pointed out.
+“We had to determine tooling and do sample parts, but it was good because it kept the cost affordable for the customer.”

-The finished oil pan retained the same capacity as its plastic counterpart, and added heat sink finning to help the heat dissipate more effectively.
-“We wanted to come up a product that fixed the shortcomings in both the plastic and stamped steel versions, and make life simpler for DIY guys,” said Schroeder.
-“So we put the drain plug as close to the oil filter as possibly could, and pointed it straight down.
+The finished oil pan retains the same capacity as its plastic counterpart, and adds heat sink finning to help the heat dissipate more effectively.
+“We wanted to come up with a product that fixed the shortcomings in both the plastic and stamped steel versions, and make life simpler for DIY guys,” said Schroeder.
+“So we put the drain plug as close to the oil filter as possible, and pointed it straight down.
 We utilized a 6.0-liter drain plug so that customers could easily get replacement copper seals, or use any of the variety of aftermarket drain valve assemblies on the market.”

 The oil pan has made a great impression in racing thanks to H&S Motorsports, who use it on their triple-turbocharged builds.
 “They use the raised boss to install a drain port for the primary turbos,” said Schroeder.

-Power Stroke – 7.3-liter Dipstick Adapter Repair Kit
+Power Stroke Diesel Issues – 7.3-liter Dipstick Adapter Repair Kit

-An oil dipstick is something you would think an OEM would get right, but alas, for the 7.3-liter Power Strokes, it was not to be.
-The adapter on the oil pans of these engine is made of “pot metal,” according to Schroeder.
+An oil dipstick is something you would think an OEM would get right, but alas, for the 7.3-liter Power Stroke, it was not to be.
+The adapter on the oil pans of this engine is made of “pot metal,” according to Schroeder.
 “It’s not high-grade material.”

 The adapter installs from the inside of the pan out, and there is a keyed hole on the pan.
 “The adapter uses an o-ring, which does okay for a long time, but after so many heat cycles, it starts leaking,” said Schroeder.
 “So owners tighten it, the metal deforms even more, and the leaking resumes.
 It will get so deformed that new o-rings and tightening do nothing, and the OEM repair method requires engine removal to change out the adapter.”

-“The kit installs by first removing the nut on stock adapter,” explained Schroeder.
-“Next, a pair of pliers holds the interior part and a pick is used to retrieve the o-ring.
-The big metal piece can simply drop into the sump; there’s no danger of it getting sucked in and wrecking anything, since it’s too big to go anywhere.
+“The kit installs by first removing the nut on the stock adapter,” explained Schroeder.
+“Next, a pair of pliers holds the interior part, and a pick is used to retrieve the o-ring.
+The big metal piece can simply drop into the sump; there’s no danger of it getting sucked in and wrecking anything since it’s too big to go anywhere.
 Our replacement mounts from the outside and uses two o-rings instead of one, and it’s completely serviceable.”

 Power Stroke – 7.3-liter/6.0-liter Regulated Return Fuel System Kits

-Last but not least, we have the regulated return fuel system kits for 7.3-liter and 6.0-liter Power Strokes.
-The need for the product arises from the performance side of things, but it makes sense for street-driven trucks as well.
+Last but not least, we have the regulated return fuel system kits for 7.3-liter and 6.0-liter Power Stroke engines.
+The need for the product arises from the performance side of diesel issues, but it makes sense for street-driven trucks as well.